rutvikk99/synapse/demos/module3/README.md

 Tailwind Traders has unstructured and semi-structured files from various data sources.
 Their data engineers want to use their Spark expertise to explore, ingest, and transform these files.

 You recommend using Synapse Notebooks, which are integrated in the Synapse Analytics workspace and used from within Synapse Studio.

+## Demo prerequisites

+All demos use the same environment.
+If you have not done so already, Complete the [environment setup instructions](https://github.com/solliancenet/synapse-in-a-day-deployment) (external link).

 ## Ingesting data with Apache Spark notebooks in Azure Synapse Analytics